Permanent Patent

 Sue the third party in case of infringement

-It grants the patent holder the legal right to take action against anyone who uses the patent without permission.
-The patentee, their assignee, licensee, or agent can file a civil lawsuit for infringement in a court of law, provided it is not lower than the District Court.
+It gives the patent holder the legal authority to act against unauthorized use of the patent.
+The patentee, or their assignee, licensee, or agent, can initiate a civil lawsuit for infringement in a court of law, with jurisdiction not lower than that of a District Court.

 Increases your credibility in the market